evalclass/precrec/README.md

 `precrec` provides several useful functions that lack in many other evaluation tools.

 -   Handling multiple models and multiple test sets
--   Handling tied scores and missing entries
+-   Handling tied scores and missing values
 -   Calculation of confidence interval bands when multiple test sets are specified
 -   Calculation of partial AUCs
 -   Pre- and post-process functions for simple data preparation and curve analysis